Underdog promo code CBSSPORTS2: New play $5, get $100 offer for NFL picks, MLB betting, more

 Underdog Fantasy offers a $100 promotion for new users with the Underdog bonus code CBSSPORTS2

-The Philadelphia Eagles face the New York Giants in the NFL Week 6 opener on Thursday Night Football.
+The NFL Week 6 opener will feature the Philadelphia Eagles against the New York Giants on Thursday Night Football.
 Both teams will look to get back into the win column after suffering Week 5 losses.
 That makes it the perfect time to use the latest Underdog promo code CBSSPORTS2.
-The Eagles enter the game at 4-1 overall, while the Giants (+7.5, 41.5) are 1-4, and can be played on the best DFS apps.
-There is also MLB playoff action on Tuesday.
-The Underdog promo code varies by location, but includes a potential Play $5, get $100 offer.
+The Eagles enter the game at 4-1 and atop the NFC East, while the Giants (+7.5, 41.5) are 1-4 tied for the worst record in the NFC, and TNF can be played on the best DFS apps.
+There is also MLB playoff action on Wednesday, including the Phillies hoping to stay alive in the NLDS as they face the Dodgers in Game 3, as well as the Cubs looking to stave off Milwaukee in Game 3 of that series.
+The Underdog promo code varies by location, but includes a potential Play $5, get $100 in bonus funds or entries.
 Regardless of your location, using the Underdog bonus code CBSSPORTS2 will ensure you get the best Underdog promo code available in your state.
 Click here to get the latest Underdog promo code for new users:

 After downloading the Underdog Fantasy app, here's how to get started and use the Underdog promo code CBSSPORTS2.
 Follow these steps to claim your Underdog Fantasy deposit match bonus.